PostHog/posthog.com/contents/handbook/engineering/query-performance-optimization.md

 We don’t want to remove, as this is backwards incompatible.
 Do this as deprecation first Want to remove index straight away?
 Add `db_index=False` Rename e.g. `foreign_key_field` to `__deprecated_foreign_key_field`, add `db_column= foreign_key_field` such that attempts to reference from outside the model will require full qualification (we keep the field around such that Django doesn’t try to create deletion migrations)
+Wait for one release of field deprecation to have been in place.
+TODO: Somehow make select queries not request this field (i.e. to make it such that we can drop the column).
-Wait for one release of field deprecation to have been in place Remove field completely in next release, add note that users should update through deprecation version such that running code is compatible
+Remove field completely in next release, add note that users should update through deprecation version such that running code is compatible

 #### Removing unused indices on foreign key fields